cs480x-21c/02-DataVis-5Ways/README.md

 R is a language primarily focused on statistical computing. ggplot2 is a popular library for charting in R, having never used R before, I was a bit apprehensive, however, it turned out to be relatively straightforward to use.
-The nicest part of R in my opintion is the ease at which it converts the csv file, as in the user does not need to remove incomplete rows.
-The built in ggplot features were used to create the different sizes, the colors were selected using a color picker on the original graph give in the assignment in an attempt to create an image as close to the original as possible.
+The nicest part of R in my opinion is the ease at which it converts the csv file, as in the user does not need to remove incomplete rows.
+The built in ggplot features were used to create the different sizes, the colors were selected using a color picker on the original graph given in the assignment in an attempt to create an image as close to the original as possible.

 For R I used information from this webpage: https://statisticsglobe.com/plot-in-r-example as well as the R documentaion on import and graphing: http://lib.stat.cmu.edu/R/CRAN/manuals.html